 Where to start

 If you feel you’re in a situation where you need financial assistance or you are struggling with your repayments, try talking to your creditors as they may be able to help.
-Some creditors may help by offering things such as lower repayments, supporting with budget planning, and payment breaks.
+Some creditors may help by offering things such as lower repayments, support with budget planning, and payment breaks.

 ✓ Consolidating your debt